Sonnet 450

 That flickering flame of orange now fading fast;

-Lost in the dwindling forest’s waning night
+Lost in the dwindling jungle’s waning night

-Where once he burned as if to ever last?
+Where once he burned—eternity to last.

 Few prey now feel those dreadful scimitars,

-That feared blood roar beneath a yellow moon,
+That feared blood-roar beneath a yellow moon,

 Of embered amber eyes to see no more,